-We are thrilled you will be joining us at the AIMS Invitational College Fair on Sunday, October 15th.
+We are thrilled you will be joining us at the AIMS Invitational College Fair on Sunday, October 14th.
 As a reminder, the Fair is intended for students and their parents from the eight host schools.
 Please do not invite students who are not attending one of the eight schools to meet with you during the Fair hours.

-Saturday, October 14th
+Saturday, October 13th

-In addition to the Fair we hope that you will participate in our Biscayne Bay Cruise on Saturday from 7pm to 10pm.
+- In addition to the Fair we hope that you will participate in our Biscayne Bay Cruise on Saturday from 7pm to 10pm.
 Enjoy the sunset, hors d’oeuvres and buffet dinner as we sail around the bay.
 Please wear casual attire.

-The cruise is limited to the first 120 reservations, but we will maintain a wait list.
+- The cruise is limited to the first 120 reservations, but we will maintain a wait list.

-Shuttle bus service will be provided from the Hilton Miami Airport to the Miamarina at Bayside (401 Biscayne Boulevard, Miami, FL 33132).
+- Shuttle bus service will be provided from the Hilton Miami Airport to the Miamarina at Bayside (401 Biscayne Boulevard, Miami, FL 33132).
 Please meet in the hotel lobby at 5:45pm.
 Buses will depart promptly at 6pm.

-Boarding of the Biscayne Lady charter boat begins at 6:30pm.
+- Boarding of the Biscayne Lady charter boat begins at 6:30pm.

-Shuttle buses from Bayside to the Hilton hotel will depart right after we disembark.
+- Shuttle buses from Bayside to the Hilton hotel will depart right after we disembark.

-If you register for the cruise, and afterwards realize you will be unable to attend, please cancel your reservation by emailing us at [email protected].
+- If you register for the cruise, and afterwards realize you will be unable to attend, please cancel your reservation by emailing us at [email protected].

-Sunday, October 15th
+Sunday, October 14th

-Check-in for the Fair will begin at 10:00am.
+- Check-in for the Fair will begin at 10:00am.

-Parking will be validated for representatives not staying at the hotel.
+- Parking will be validated for representatives not staying at the hotel.

-Ushers will be available to help with your materials.
+- Ushers will be available to help with your materials.

-Please join us for a delicious brunch in the Cove Ballroom from 10:00 to 11:30am.
+- Please join us for a delicious brunch in the Cove Ballroom from 10:00 to 11:30am.

 Students & Families

 Only students and their parents from the eight host schools will be allowed admission.
-Please do not invite students from other schools.

 Please allot at least 15 minutes to your time of arrival as it will take time to park your car.
 Consider carpooling to lessen traffic and the amount of time you spend parking.
 The discounted parking fee is $5.
 You can validate your ticket and pay with cash at the fair.
 Please bring cash to pay for parking.